Making Gitflow the way you want it to

 • Feature

-On-top of this he released a set of Git extensions, to help speed up and ease the learning curb.
-If you are a Homebrew user like myself, installing Gitflow is as easy as running:
+On top of this, he released a set of Git extensions to help speed up and ease the learning curve.
+If you are a Homebrew user like myself, installing Gitflow is as easy as running the following command:

 $ brew install git-flow

-And then to begin using Gitflow on an existing Git repository, followed by creating a new feature called ‘test’:
+To begin using Gitflow on an existing Git repository and create a new feature called ’test’, run the following commands:

 $ git flow init